Frequently Asked Questions

 A person with a brain injury is generally taken to the nearest emergency room where the emergency room personnel will determine the severity of the injury.
-Depending upon the severity the patient may be sent home with instructions to watch out for vomiting, dizziness, or other symptoms of concussion; sent to have further tests to determine the severity of the injury; sent to the hospital floor for observation; sent to the intensive care unit for one-on-one care by trained trauma staff; or rushed to emergency surgery to stop bleeding or to attempt to repair damage to the brain.
+Depending on the severity the patient may be sent home with instructions to watch out for vomiting, dizziness, or other symptoms of concussion; sent to have further tests to determine the severity of the injury; sent to the hospital floor for observation; sent to the intensive care unit for one-on-one care by trained trauma staff; or rushed to emergency surgery to stop bleeding or to attempt to repair damage to the brain.

 How can I, or my family member, be a participant in the North Texas Traumatic Brain Injury Model System?

 To be a patient involved in the research being conducted by the North Texas Traumatic Brain Injury Model System the patient must have suffered a TBI, be at least 16 years of age, have received initial treatment for the TBI at either Parkland Health & Hospital System, Baylor University Medical Center, or John Peter Smith Hospital, and then have received rehabilitative care at either Parkland, Zale Lipshy University Hospital, or Baylor Institute for Rehabilitation.
 The patient must also be able to understand and sign an informed consent to participate or, if unable, have a family member or a legal guardian who understands the form, sign the informed consent for the patient.